Sanitizers Work Best When The

 Conclusion: Maximizing Hand Sanitizer Effectiveness

 Hand sanitizers are powerful tools in the fight against infection, but their effectiveness hinges on several factors.
 Using them correctly, under optimal conditions, is critical to maximizing their germ-killing power.
-Remember that hand sanitizers are most effective when used on clean hands, with a sufficient alcohol concentration (60-80%), for the recommended contact time (20-30 seconds), and as part of a comprehensive hand hygiene strategy.
+Because of that, remember that hand sanitizers are most effective when used on clean hands, with a sufficient alcohol concentration (60-80%), for the recommended contact time (20-30 seconds), and as part of a comprehensive hand hygiene strategy.
 By understanding the science behind hand sanitizers and following best practices, you can significantly reduce your risk of infection and contribute to a healthier environment.
 Remember, proper hand hygiene remains a cornerstone of public health, and hand sanitizers play a vital role in maintaining that hygiene.